numeru55/live-build-my/readme.md

 # Known bug

-Another USB stick can't be booted on my Mac, which is run "debian install" program using generated ISO.
+- Another USB stick can't be booted on my Mac, which is run "debian install" program using generated ISO.
 Then, install rEFInd to the USB stick.
 My mac will find the installed debian.

+- Japanese input method is not tested.

 # Tips